insurance dispute arbitration in Fultonville, New York 12072

 Arbitration Battle Over Flood Damage in Fultonville, NY

-In early April 2023, Mary Langston, a homeowner in Fultonville, New York (ZIP code 12072), faced the devastating aftermath of a severe spring flood that swept through the Mohawk Valley.
+In early April 2023, the claimant, a homeowner in Fultonville, New York (ZIP code 12072), faced the devastating aftermath of a severe spring flood that swept through the Mohawk Valley.
 Her two-story home, valued at $350,000, suffered significant water damage, primarily in the basement and first floor.
 Mary filed an insurance claim with Horizon Mutual Insurance, her longtime provider, seeking $85,000 to cover repairs and replacement of damaged belongings.

 Horizon Mutual initially approved $40,000, citing policy limitations and evidence they collected indicating some damage predated the flood.
 Mary disputed this assessment, insisting the full amount was necessary and justified.
 After months of back-and-forth and stalled negotiations, the parties agreed to settle their dispute through arbitration in late September 2023, avoiding costly court litigation.